doanamo/BourneEngine/Readme.md

   - Command line handling
   - High frequency timing
   - Window management

-# Requirements
-Project is based on CMake 3.29 and can be used with:
-- CLion (recommended 2024.3 or higher, with bundled CMake)
-- VS2022 (recommended 17.11 or higher, with bundled CMake)

 # FAQ
 ### Is this just a toy project focused exclusively on self learning?